-- RSAT clinician questions a participant about details regarding past sexual relationships although there are no questions on RSAT assessment instrument about such issues. - An educator in the RSAT program winks and blows kisses to several participants as they leave the classroom. - RSAT officer talks to a participant about sexual frustrations with their spouse and asks them if they find them sexually attractive.
+RSAT clinician questions a participant about details regarding past sexual relationships although there are no questions on RSAT assessment instrument about such issues.

+An educator in the RSAT program asks personal questions to a participant who is transgender, regarding their sexual preferences and past intimate relationships, despite the RSAT participant saying the questions are none of their business and they feel uncomfortable.

+RSAT officer talks to a participant about sexual frustrations with their spouse and asks them if they find them sexually attractive.